 The Binary System

 The binary numbering system, is the basis for storage, transfer and manipulation of data in computer systems and digital electronic devices.
 This system uses base 2 rather than base 10 which we are familiar with for counting in everyday life.
-This hub explains the basics and takes some of the mystery out of why the binary system is used.
+By the end of this easy to understand article, you'll have a grasp of why binary is used in computers and electronics.

 What is Decimal and Why Do We Use It?